devmnj/nuxt-storyblok-blog/README.md

 # nuxt-storyblok-blog
-This is headless CMS site with blog section which is ideal for an Organization.
-The StoryBlok CMS store the data and vue fetches the data using API.
+This is a **headless CMS** web app with blog section which is ideal for an Organization.
+The **StoryBlok** CMS** store the data and vue fetches the data using API.
 Users can edit Story block contents.

 <img src="./screenshots/vscode.png" style="width:950px;height:550px;" />